UBC-DSCI/introduction-to-datascience/README.md

-## Introduction to Data Science
+## Data Science: A First Introduction
-This is the source for the Introduction to Data Science textbook.
+This is the source for the *Data Science: A First Introduction* textbook.

 ## Setup and Build